VU-CSP/improc_assignment-jas2881/README.md

 A2) Put your answer here in the form of (X, Y, BitDepth).
 (314, 226, 8-bit)

 Q3) Which image has greater dynamic range of pixel intensities?
 Phase or DiffInt?
 A3) Put your answer here.
+DiffInt

 #### *Task 2:*
 Open the file [Fluorescence_composite.tif](image_files/Fluorescence_composite.tif) and convert all the signal in the red channel to the blue channel, export the file as a JPG and upload it to this repository in the [image_files](image_files) directory with the name "Composite.jpg".